Daniel-Musunza/transist-booking/readme.md

-# subjectsetter MERN app
+# bookingsetter MERN app

-This is the subjectsetter app
+This is the bookingsetter app

 ## Usage